JCMedinaG/JCMedinaG.github.io-MarsProject/README.md

  * Debugger PIN: ***-***-***
 127.0.0.1 - - [01/Jan/2000 01:01:01] "GET / HTTP/1.1" 200 -

+ click the link

- Type localhost:5000 into the url bar and the application should open.
+3- Type localhost:5000 into the url bar and the application should open.
 Just press the Scrape new Data button and wait a few seconds while the application does its thing and gathers the data before presenting it to you.